 Stephen has worked on a wide range of commercial transactions across diverse industry sectors.
 He has acted in numerous domestic and international capital market issues, acting for issuers and underwriters in matters involving debt instruments and debt and capital linked instruments.

 He has also had particular experience in asset acquisitions and developments in the resources, power and infrastructure area, with an emphasis on the financing of these transactions on a project basis.

 Stephen also has extensive experience in loan restructurings, having acted for the major lenders and numerous other banks in the restructuring of the loan and credit facilities of the Adsteam group of companies.
 In that role, Stephen was involved in advising the major lenders in respect of the trade sales and re-floating of particular assets in the Adsteam group (including the Woolworths and David Jones group of companies).

 Stephen also works with specialist lawyers within the firm who advise and assist Japanese companies in Australia and Australian companies doing business in Japan.
 In this role, Stephen has had numerous dealings with major Japanese corporations and has spent considerable time in Japan over many years.

 Director ANU Japan Institute, australian national university

-Professor Veronica L. Taylor is an international and comparative lawyer specializing in legal and institutional reform, with particular expertise in Japan.
-She is Research Professor of Law and Regulation in the School of Regulation and Global Governance at the Australian National University (ANU) and Director of the ANU Japan Institute.
+Professor Veronica L. Taylor is an international lawyer specializing in legal and institutional reform, with particular expertise in Japan.
+She is Research Professor of Law and Regulation in the School of Regulation and Global Governance (RegNet) at the Australian National University (ANU) and Director of the ANU Japan Institute.
 She was previously Dean of the College of Asia and the Pacific, Australian National University (ANU).
 She serves as a Board Member of the Australia-Japan Foundation (Australian Department of Foreign Affairs and Trade) and as a member of the Executive of the Australia-Japan Business Cooperation Committee (AJBCC).